 Full Error: “The file name(s) would be too long for the destination folder.
 You can shorten the file name and try again, or try a location that has a shorter path.”

 Windows has two path length limits.
 Unicode NTFS has a path length limit of over 32,000 characters for many operations.
 NTFS volume Windows is able to use that limit when doing a copy, move, or rename within it.
 But Windows and especially the Win32 API library has a 256/260 folder and name restriction.
 Some network file systems will also recognize the lower limit.
 It is possible to use a path of up to 32767 characters when using Unicode API functions.

-The name mean entire path of file/folder starting from root of the drive, ending with the last subfolder including file name itself.
+The name means the entire path of the file/folder starting from the root of the drive, ending with the last subfolder including the file name itself.
 The system variable MAX_PATH is the one that restricts filenames and file paths to under 260 characters.
 The error is still encountered on all the recent Windows versions including windows 10 even if the issue is over 20 years old.

 How to Fix Destination Path too Long

 - Shorten the name of the parent folder

 - Temporarily rename the file extension to text

 - Using the xcopy command

 - Move, Delete, Or Copy Files Or Directories Using PowerShell